-AURANGABAD: The Indian welding industry is on a gradual rise after opening itself to automatic and semi-automatic welding electrode production machines, which are turing out to be game changers for the industry, opined experts in the three-day Marathwada Welding Technology Fair-2016 at the Marathwada Auto Cluster(MAC), Waluj on Thursday.
-The conference was jointly organised by Chamber of Marathwada Industries and Agriculture (CMIA) and Aurangabad Industrial Suppliers Association (AISA).
+AURANGABAD: The Indian welding industry is on a gradual rise after opening itself to automatic and semi-automatic welding electrode production machines, which are turning out to be game-changers for the industry, opined experts in the three-day Marathwada Welding Technology Fair-2016 at the Marathwada Auto Cluster(MAC), Waluj on Thursday.
+The conference was jointly organized by the Chamber of Marathwada Industries and Agriculture (CMIA) and Aurangabad Industrial Suppliers Association (AISA).

-Chairman of the Indian Institute of Welding R Srinivasan, said, “Growth of the welding industry is expected to double by 2020 and it will also generate tremendous employment in the coming years.
-Considering the growth, the industry needs to upgrade its technology and skills on a priority and must embrace the global advances in the science and art of welding to ensure success.”
+Chairman of the Indian Institute of Welding R Srinivasan said, “Growth of the welding industry is expected to double by 2020, and it will also generate tremendous employment in the coming years.
+Considering the growth, the industry needs to upgrade its technology and skills on a priority.
+It must embrace the global advances in the science and art of welding to ensure success.”

-Senior vice-president of Badve Group S. Abhyankar, said, “Welding is a globally accepted method of joining the metals permanently.
-The Indian welding industry was dominated by low technology and very rare technological innovation.
-However, in the recent years, the demand of automatic and semi-automatic welding electrode production machine have been rising.”
+Senior vice-president of Badve Group S. Abhyankar said, “Welding is a globally accepted method of joining the metals permanently.
+The Indian welding industry was dominated by low technology and scarce technological innovation.
+However, in recent years, the demand for automatic and semi-automatic welding electrode production machines has been rising.”

-CMIA member Maithili Tambolkar said, “In order to remain competitive, welding electrodes’ machine manufacturers in India need to produce high quality and unique goods.
-With increasing competition and lower profit margins, manufacturers need to improve their service, performance and delivery.”
+CMIA member Maithili Tambolkar said, “To remain competitive, welding electrodes’ machine manufacturers in India need to produce high quality and unique goods.
+With increasing competition and lower profit margins, manufacturers need to improve their service, performance, and delivery.”

-“The three-day expo will mainly focus on live demonstration of welding processes, display of variety of welding machines, consumables and allied equipment, buyer-seller meet, informative technical sessions and keynote speeches,” said Suraj Dumane, AISA secretary.
+“The three-day expo will mainly focus on live demonstration of welding processes, display of a variety of welding machines, consumables, and allied equipment, buyer-seller meet, informative technical sessions, and keynote speeches,” said Suraj Dumane, AISA secretary.